Joan-Adhiambo/yolo/explanation.md

 The purpose is to create an isolated Ubuntu-based virtual machine that acts as the target node for configuration and deployment using Ansible.

 # Vagrant Configuration
-The base box used in this setup is:- ubuntu/jammy64
+I used base box used in this setup is:- ubuntu/jammy64

 ## Reasons